Why does my new Mark II or Structure Sensor Pro say "Please Connect Structure Sensor"? It IS connected!

 Your app has not been updated to work with Mark II or Structure Sensor Pro.

-Apps that have not been upgraded to specifically work with Mark II or Structure Sensor Pro will ask to connect to Structure Sensor or to ask you to charge your Structure Sensor.
+Apps that have not been upgraded to specifically work with Mark II or Structure Sensor Pro will ask you to connect to Structure Sensor or to ask you to charge your Structure Sensor.
 For a list of updated apps, please check out this article.

-If you have a particular app that you require that is not on the list, we ask that you contact that developer directly for an estimated availability date.
+If you have a particular app that you require that is not on the list, we ask that you contact that developer directly for estimated availability date.